arvid220u/malthusia/engine/README.md

 # snek

-This repository contains all the code for the Battlecode Python engine.
+This repository contains all the code for the Malthusia engine, based on the [battlehack20 engine](https://github.com/battlecode/battlehack20/tree/master/engine) by MIT Battlecode.

 ## Installation and Usage